P-p-H-d/mlib/README.md

 Convert the string representing the container and set it 'concurrent' to it.
 Return true in case of success, false otherwise.
-This method is only defined if the base container exports the PARSE_STR operator.
+This method is only defined if the base container exports the PARSE_CSTR operator.

 ##### bool name_in_str(name_t concurrent, FILE \*file)